MaMMoS-project/sem_io/README.md

 sem_io path/to/my_folder_of_tif_images > other/path/my_text_output.txt
 ```

 The above command will put the output of sem_io for all the .tif images in the folder given into a single text file.
-You can equally to this for a single .tif image by specifying the path to an image instead of to a folder.
+You can equally do this for a single .tif image by specifying the path to an image instead of to a folder.

 <br>